adalinama/Recipes-and-Ratings/README.md

 | (10,20] | 0.308405 | 0.336792 |
 |(20,100] | 0.057427 | 0.090051 |

-The plot below displays the empirical distribution of the TVDs, with our observed TVD marked as a red vertical line.
+The plot below displays the empirical distribution of the TVDs with our observed TVD marked with red vertical line.

 <p style="text-align:center"><iframe src="assets/empirical_tvd.html" width='100%' height=425 align='center' frameBorder=0></iframe></p>

-By running a permutation test by comparing the observed TVD, the p-value result was 0.
+By running a permutation test by comparing the observed TVD, the p-value result was 0.0.
 Since our p-value is less than the significance level of 0.05, it is likely that we reject the null hypothesis.
 We can assume that the missingness in `recipe` is dependent on `n_steps`.

 ## Hypothesis Testing
 After conducting our exploratory data analysis, does the cooking time of a recipe affect the average rating?